d33pster/d33pster/README.md

 `               ` Rustypath is a crate made for easily managing paths in rust.
 Supports String, Path and Pathuf formats and are interchangeable.

 ## PYPI Contributions

+[<a href='https://github.com/d33pster/wrapper-bar'> Wrapper Bar </a>] `               ` Wrapper Bar is a module module to wrap commands behind a progress bar.
+Rather than just creating a decoy, it actually wraps commands defined by the user.
+Commands can be shell, pyShell or independent python code.

 [<a href='https://github.com/d33pster/pasta-man'> Pasta-Man </a>] `               ` Pasta-Man is a password manager made to secure your passwords under lock and key with tripple layer security.
 With a well integrated search feature and Copy to Clipboard.